Learn What Visa Resolve Online Does & How it Will Change Under New Visa Rules

 Compelling evidence is information that contradicts the cardholder’s claim; anything from a sales receipt to a photograph could be considered evidence.
-After this information is collated and uploaded to VROL, the issuer analyzes the case to determine a verdict.
+After this information is collated and uploaded, the issuer analyzes the case to determine a verdict.

 What About the Visa Merchant Purchase Inquiry?

 One of the biggest changes to Visa Resolve Online with the introduction of Visa Claims Resolution is a new tool called the Visa Merchant Purchase Inquiry, or VMPI.
 This revolutionary feature can reduce the timeframe between initial customer complaint to resolution from 45 days to 45 seconds in some cases:

 - Cardholder wants to dispute a transaction